Medicare in Oregon

 You may find the following information about Medicare coverage in Oregon of interest as you consider your Medicare coverage options.

-- 44% of Medicare beneficiaries in Oregon were enrolled in a Medicare Advantage or other Medicare plan offered by a private insurer contracted with Medicare in 2016.
-This represents an increase from 41% enrollment in 2012, and exceeds the national average of 33% enrollment in Medicare Advantage.
+- 46% of Medicare beneficiaries in Oregon were enrolled in a Medicare Advantage and other Medicare plan offered by a private insurer contracted with Medicare in 2018.
+This represents an increase from 41% enrollment in 2012.

-- 25% of Medicare beneficiaries in Oregon who are enrolled in Medicare Prescription Drug Plans receive Extra Help (also called the low-income subsidy, or LIS) to help pay the cost of their prescription drug coverage.
+- 25% of Medicare beneficiaries in Oregon who are enrolled in Medicare Prescription Drug Plans receive Extra Help (also called the low-income subsidy, or LIS) to help pay the cost of their prescription drug coverage in 2018.

 Data in this article was checked when the article was written and might not be updated as newer data becomes available.